 In the House of the Wicked

-This urban fantasy is a paperback edition that was published by ROC on August 7, 2012 and has 336 pages.
+urban fantasy that was published by ROC on August 7, 2012 and has 336 pages.

 Explore it on Goodreads or Amazon.